Protein Intake for Women Calculator

 Can too much protein cause weight gain? +

-How much protein intake for women is needed for pregnancy? +
+How much protein do women need during pregnancy? +

 Does plant protein count toward my goal? +